 Each waiver beneficiary will be assessed on a person-centered planning basis.
 Catastrophic occurrences that may cause the waiver beneficiary to use more services than the established average limits will be assessed on an individual basis.
-Service requests that meet the eligibility criteria will be approved at the assessed need regardless of the established limits.
-DMA will closely monitor the individual and waiver average per capita cost to maintain cost neutrality of the waiver.
+Service requests that meet the catastrophic eligibility criteria may be approved at a limit more than the maximum limit of this service when an assessment of need is confirmed.
+NC Medicaid will closely monitor the individual and waiver average per capita cost to maintain cost neutrality of the waiver.